dsw7/Horologion/README.md

 ```bash
 horolog plan
 ```
-This command will read `/etc/horolog.toml` and return a "schematic" representation:
+This command will read `horolog.toml` and return a "schematic" representation:
 ```
 [Plan]: